karlbehrensg/tensorflow-in-practice-specialization/README.md

 But in machine learning when try figure out this rule, the machine will use probabilities to solve this.
 So if we try to predict `x = 10`, with our function `y = 2x - 1` we get `y = 90`, but with machine learning we going to be close to `90`.

+### The 'Hello World' of neural networks

 A neural network is basically a set of functions wich can learn patterns.
 The simpliest neural network is one that has only one neuron in it.

 ```py
 # This line of code usings TensorFlow and the API Keras.